0x4v0c4d0/qubes/README.md

 Then go to Settings->Devices->Display and set up display resolution as you wish.
 By default window is so small.

-Next format second disk (10GB disk by default) in disk manager into FAT32, with "Q" label.

 Now install Qubes Windows Tools (QWT) according to [official article](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-tools41.md#installing-qubes-guest-tools-in-windows-vms).

 And finally install all windows software you need.